-Amanda Erlandson is an associate in the private clients, trusts and estates practice group in the firm's Pittsburgh office.
-Her practice focuses on estate planning and estate and trust administration.
+Amanda Erlandson is an associate in the Estate Planning and Trusts & Estates practice group in the firm's Pittsburgh office.
+Her practice focuses on working with clients to create or administer estate plans and trusts.

-Ms. Erlandson assists clients with structuring efficient estate plans to meet the clients' personal and family goals.
-She has experience with both tax and non-tax aspects of estate planning, including estate, gift, generation-skipping transfer and income tax planning, charitable gift planning and incapacity planning.
-She has drafted a variety of estate planning documents, including wills, marital trusts, credit shelter trusts, irrevocable life insurance trusts and grantor-retained annuity trusts.
+On the estate planning side, Amanda assists clients with structuring efficient estate plans to meet the clients' personal and family goals.
+As part of tailoring each estate plan to meet each client's unique circumstances, Amanda takes into account both tax and non-tax aspects of estate planning, including distinctive family circumstances, estate, gift, generation-skipping transfer and income tax planning, charitable gift planning, and incapacity planning.
+Where applicable, Amanda works in conjunction with the client’s other advisors to formulate holistic estate plans.

-Prior to joining the firm, Ms. Erlandson was a summer associate in the firm’s Pittsburgh office in 2015.
+Prior to joining the firm, Amanda was a summer associate in the firm’s Pittsburgh office in 2015.
 In addition, she was a summer associate in 2014 and 2015 at an international law firm, and she was a paralegal from 2010 to 2013 in its Shanghai office.

-During law school, Ms. Erlandson served on the Editorial Board of the Virginia Tax Review.
+- During law school, Amanda served on the Editorial Board of the Virginia Tax Review.
 She also participated in a variety of pro bono projects and earned a University of Virginia School of Law Pro Bono Challenge Certificate of Completion.

 - Leadership Council on Legal Diversity’s 1L Success in Law School Mentoring Program, Mentor, 2021-2022

 - Allegheny County Bar Association, Probate and Trust Law Section

 - Co-presenter, “Split Dollar Life Insurance Arrangements - The Story of an Employee Benefit,” K&L Gates LLP Associate Presentation Series, April 2019